 Troughout the exhitbition, at fixed times, dancers will be the intermediaries and the interpreters, and will constantly help to create a link / union (depending on the work of art, the spectator and time).
 This requires great sensitivity, a seismograph of the energies of the art work, of the spectator, and of their interaction.
 The dancer creates a transitory fleeting work of art that is linked to the moment – either as individual or through choreography.

-This task will fall to dancer and choreographer Pé Vermeersch.
-Since many years, she has explored dance as a state of existence rather than as a representation, and investigated multi-layered corporeal sensibilities.
+Petra Sandra Vermeersch,since many years, has explored dance as a state of existence rather than as a representation, and investigated multi-layered corporeal sensibilities.
 What the exhibition is all about, touches the essence of her study of dance.
 The intermediate field of energy with its complex tentacles and structures, which are smaller or larger than man, finds a haven in the human figure.
 Tension and the passing from an individuality with distinct contours to an energy field in which this ego disappears or is abandoned, is a dynamism that never ceases.

 - Click here to learn more about the choreographic circuit.